dollaratbrp/optimus/README.md

 - All loads built on drybox must satisfy the validation criteria detailed earlier for **Fast Loads** (can be deactivated)
 - A **wood** crate can be stack above another only if its length in smaller and its width is equal or is maximum **6"** smaller than the other crate (can be changed)
 - A **metal** crate can be stack above another only if its length and its width is equal to the other crate (can be changed)
+- Only complete stacks are allowed to be on a load built in all step of the process except when we execute the **leftover distrbution**.